paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 if (health < 0.8) health += 0.2f;
 ```

-Bounds can be set with sliders or text entry.
-The latter is necessary if you need a value outside the range the sliders are set for.
+Set bounds with sliders or text entry.
+The latter is necessary if you need a value outside the range the sliders are set.

-The range may need to be changed due to conditions.
+Conditions may require a range change.
 A tired warrior may not be able to have health over 80%.
 Use `Float.Minimum` and `Float.Maximum` to make the adjustments.

 ### Object (non-primitive) Custom Assets
-There will be times where using primitive custom assets is too granular and a more complex custom asset could be better represented as a class.
+A class will better represent a more complex custom asset.
 There are a few boundaries.
 The class must be serialisable and any members you want to change in the inspector labelled as serialised fields.

 ``` c#
   [Serializable] public class LargerAssetContents {